Ruchita7/sunshine_watch_face/README.md

 * Update your SDK tools to version 23.0.0 or higher

 * Update your SDK with Android 4.4W.2 (API 20) or higher

+* Android wear or emulator(instructions to configure which are given below)

 * The [Wearable Support Library](http://developer.android.com/intl/es/reference/android/support/wearable/watchface/package-summary.html) provides the necessary classes that you extend to create watch face implementations.
 The Google Play services client libraries (play-services and play-services-wearable) are required to sync data items between the companion device and the wearable with the [Wearable Data Layer API](http://developer.android.com/intl/es/training/wearables/data-layer/index.html).